dwarvesf/playbook/engineering/diagram.md

 date: null
 ---

-# Diagram and Project Document Structure
+# Diagram and project document structure

 We have talked about [SDLC](https://dwarves.foundation/memo/software-development-life-cycle-101-yedyrmilyi) before and have learned that with a lot of constraints, the project is easy to fail.
 We could have plenty of reasons why a software project fails: team politics, overdue payment,... but three of them could be prevented easily with proper methodology, framework